 13. What should have been the most challenge scene in The Voyage of the Mimi was a snap to shoot.

 Nelson thought the scene would be tricky to pull off: In it, fictional scientist Ramon would attach a transmitter to a whale using a crossbow.
 De Asis couldn’t do it, of course, so the plan was to fly in from California the only real scientist who was authorized to tag whales, dress him up like Ramon, approach a whale in a Zodiac, and use a crossbow with a suction-tipped arrow to attach the transmitter.
-“We needed a calm sea and a still or ‘lolling’ whale, and we needed to get a good shot of the scientist firing the arrow and attaching it to the whale, with the other characters watching from the Mimi in the background,” Nelson, now a senior curriculum/instructional design associate at the Center for Children & Technology, recalls.
+“We needed a calm sea and a still or ‘lolling’ whale, and we needed to get a good shot of the scientist firing the arrow and attaching it to the whale, with the other characters watching from the Mimi in the background,” Nelson recalled.
 “I thought the chances of all of those things coming together successfully were slight, at best.”
 Jokingly, he called for extra calm weather and asked the whales to appear on set at 8 a.m.

 He shouldn’t have worried: The day was calm, the whales were right on time, and the scientist had great aim.
-The sequence was completed by 9:30, exactly as the script had mapped it out.
-“We were stunned and exhilarated—and hugely relieved,” he says.
+The sequence was completed by 9:30 a.m., exactly as the script had mapped it out.
+“We were stunned and exhilarated—and hugely relieved,” he said.
 “I thought it would be the most difficult scene of the entire shoot, and it turned out to be one of the easiest.
 It was one of the best days I’ve ever had on a set.”

-For Gadsden, the day was a once in a lifetime experience.
-“I got to go with the scientist and really and truly drive the Zodiac and get an arm’s length away from a whale that he tagged,” she says.
+For Gadsden, the day was a once-in-a-lifetime experience.
+“I got to go with the scientist and really and truly drive the Zodiac and get an arm’s length away from a whale that he tagged,” she said.
 “What a day.
 What an incredible day.”

 14. Ben Affleck was a total pro.